RIKEN-RCCS/lens3/v1/doc/design.md

 * ? → __INOPERABLE__: It is by a failure of starting MinIO.
 This
   state is a deadend.

-### Mux/Api systemd Services
+### Lens3-Mux/Lens3-Api systemd Services

 All states of services are stored in Redis.  systemd services can be stoped/started.

-### Api Processes
+### Lens3-Api Processes

-Api is not designed as load-balanced.
-Api may consist of some processes started by Gunicorn, but they are not distributed.
+Lens3-Api is not designed as load-balanced.
+Lens3-Api may consist of some processes started by Gunicorn, but they are not distributed.

-### Mux Processes
+### Lens3-Mux Processes

-There exists multiple Mux processes for a single Mux service, as it is started by Gunicorn.
+There exists multiple Lens3-Mux processes for a single Lens3-Mux service, as it is started by Gunicorn.
 Some book-keeping periodical operations (running in background threads) are performed more frequently than expected.

 ### MinIO Clients